rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ### Advices
 The SIMD pattern, masking templating --->

-## Final advices
+## Final advice

 Participate to [hackathons](https://www.openhackathons.org/s/) !
 These are a fantastic way to meet GPU experts that will help you on your application, and teach you a lot.
+If you reside in France, look at the [CINES website](https://www.cines.fr/) for AMD hackathons, and the [Idris website](http://www.idris.fr/) for Nvidia hackathons.